mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_12-OLD-setup-an-iot-edge-gateway.md

 ### Exercise 4: Create IoT Edge Device Identity in IoT Hub using Azure Portal

+In this exercise, you will use Azure IoT Hub to create a new IoT Edge device identity that you will use for the IoT Edge Transparent Gateway (your IoT Edge VM).

+1. If necessary, log in to your Azure portal using your Azure account credentials, and then navigate to your Azure Dashboard.

+1. On the **rg-az220** resource group tile, to open your IoT hub, click **iot-az220-training-{your-id}**.

+1. On the **iot-az220-training-{your-id}** blade, on the left-side menu under **Automatic Device Management**, click **IoT Edge**.

+    The IoT Edge pane allows you to manage the IoT Edge devices connected to the IoT Hub.

+1. At the top of the pane, click **Add an IoT Edge device**.

+1. On the **Create a device** blade, in the **Device ID** field, enter **vm-az220-training-gw0001-{your-id}**.

+    Be sure to replace {your-id} with the value that you created at the beginning of the course.
+This is the device identity will be used for authentication and access control.

+1. Under **Authentication type**, ensure that **Symmetric key** is selected, and leave the **Auto-generate keys** box checked.

+    This will have IoT Hub automatically generate the symmetric keys for authenticating the device.

+1. Leave the other settings at the default values, and then click **Save**.

+    After a moment, the new IoT Edge Device will added to the list of IoT Edge devices.

+1. Under **Device ID**, click **vm-az220-training-gw0001-{your-id}**.

+1. On the **vm-az220-training-gw0001-{your-id}** blade, copy the **Primary Connection String**.

+    A copy button is provided to the right of the value.

+1. Save the value of the **Primary Connection String** to a file, making a note about which device it is associated with.

+1. On the **vm-az220-training-gw0001-{your-id}** blade, notice that the list of **Modules** is limited to **\$edgeAgent** and **\$edgeHub**.

+    The IoT Edge Agent (**\$edgeAgent**) and IoT Edge Hub (**\$edgeHub**) modules are a part of the IoT Edge Runtime.
+The Edge Hub is responsible for communication, and the Edge Agent deploys and monitors the modules on the device.

+1. At the top of the blade, click **Set Modules**.

+    The **Set module on device** blade can be used to add additional modules to an IoT Edge Device.
+For now though, you will be using this blade to ensure the message routing is configured correctly for the IoT Edge Gateway device.

+1. At the top of the **Set module on device** blade, click **Routes**.

+    Under **Routes**, the editor displays a configured default route for the IoT Edge Device.
+At this time, it should be configured with a route that sends all messages from all modules to Azure IoT Hub.
+If the route configuration doesn't match this, then update it to match the following route:

+    * **NAME**: `route`
+    * **VALUE**: `FROM /* INTO $upstream`

+    The `FROM /*` part of the message route will match all device-to-cloud messages or twin change notifications from any module or leaf device.
+Then, the `INTO $upstream` tells the route to send those messages to the Azure IoT Hub.

+    > **Note**:  To learn more about configuring message routing within Azure IoT Edge, reference the [Learn how to deploy modules and establish routes in IoT Edge](https://docs.microsoft.com/azure/iot-edge/module-composition#declare-routes#declare-routes) documentation article.

+1. At the bottom of the blade, click **Review + create**.

+    This tab of the **Set module on device** blade displays the deployment manifest for your Edge device.
+You should see a message at the top of the blade that indicates "Validation passed"

+1. Take a moment to review the deployment manifest.

+1. At the bottom of the blade, click **Create**.

 ### Exercise 5: Setup IoT Edge Gateway Hostname